-Mulberry Leaf Herb - Wild Harvested in the Appalachian Mountains
+Mulberry Leaf - Appalachian Mountains Wild Harvest

 A Mulberry Leaf Extract can be made by simply making Mulberry Leaf Tea.
 Mulberry Leaf benefits are gaining credibility in recent years although the herbal community has been well aware of the benefits of Mulberry Leaf for centuries!